Petrosz007/msc-thesis/chapters/future.typ

 }
 ```

-In the second implementation, if we replace that `age >= 45` with any number in $[46,59]$ the original tests in #todo[link chapter of paid vacations] still all pass.
+In the second implementation, if we replace that `age >= 45` with any number in $[46,59]$ the original tests in @paid-vacation-days-final-reduced-test-cases still all pass.
 But we know for sure that we've made an error, because we've replaced that number.

 An example test case for this error would be `{age: [46, 59], service: (-Inf, 14]}`.